ArantzazuSanAgustin/Memory_TMS_Games/README.md

 ### Game Design

-At the beginning of the game, the user is located at one end of the maze.
-Each time it reaches the intersection of three paths (left, front, and right), a pulse is thrown.
-Once the user has taken a path, if it is incorrect, an error pop-up is displayed after 3 s of progress and returned to the user at the beginning of the maze.
+At the beginning of the game, the user is located at one door of the maze.
+Each time it reaches a intersection of three paths (left, front, and right), a pulse is thrown.
+Once the user has taken a path, if it is incorrect, an error pop-up is displayed after 3 seconds and returned to the user at the beginning of the maze.
+Each time a path intersection is entered, such as when selecting a path, both the time (seconds) and the path selected are recorded by following the code: [Insertion Number]_[Direction] (for example, Choosing the path to the right at the first cross-section would save the data: 1D).
-Each time a path intersection is entered, such as when selecting a path, both the times (seconds) and the path selected are recorded by following the code: [Insertion Number]_[Direction] (for example, Choosing the path to the right at the first cross-section would save the data: 1D).

 The game ends when the user reached the labyrinth exit.

 1. San Agustín, A., & Pons, J. L. Paired associative stimulation protocols with transcranial magnetic stimulation for motor cortex potentiation.
 In School And Symposium On Advanced Neurorehabilitation (SSNR2018) (p.
 44).